elastic/elasticsearch-rails/elasticsearch-model/README.md

 end
 ```

-For ActiveRecord-based models, you need to hook into the `after_commit` callback, to protect
+For ActiveRecord-based models, use the `after_commit` callback to protect
 your data against inconsistencies caused by transaction rollbacks:

 ```ruby